open-telemetry/opentelemetry-collector-contrib/receiver/chronyreceiver/README.md

     - udp://hostname:port
     - unix:///path/to/chrony.sock (Please note the triple slash)
     - unixgram:///path/to/chrony/sock
-  - The network type `unix` will be converted to `unixgram` but both are permissable
+  - The network type `unix` will be converted to `unixgram` but both are permissible
 - timeout (optional) - The total amount of time allowed to read and process the data from chronyd
   - Recommendation: This value should be set above 1s to allow `chronyd` time to respond
 - collection_interval (optional) - how frequent this receiver should poll [chrony]